liliangxiao/liliangxiao.github.io/_posts/2025-10-09-short-life-philosophy.markdown

 A small step that breaks your plan, you will lost the power to achieve your target.

 Religion is a social operating system built on a core belief.
 It establishes behavioral protocols that ensure group cohesion, with its quality proven solely by its long-term robustness and evolutionary success.

+Connecting a word or phrasal verb to a visual source or a simple, tangible action is the best way to make it stick and use it naturally.